 Mirabai Bush is also a founding board member of the Seva Foundation, an international public health organization.
 She directed the Seva Guatemala Project, which supports sustainable agriculture and integrated community development.
 Also at the Seva Foundation, she codeveloped Sustaining Compassion, Sustaining the Earth, a series of retreats and events for grassroots environmental activists on the interconnection of spirit and action.
 She also has a special interest in the uncovering and recovery of women’s spiritual wisdom to inform work for social change.

 Bush's spiritual studies include meditation study at the Burmese Vihara in Bodh Gaya, India, with Shri S.N.
 Goenka and Anagarika Munindra; bhakti yoga with Hindu teacher Neemkaroli Baba; and studies with Tibetan lamas Kalu Rinpoche, Chogyam Trungpa Rinpoche, Kyabje Gehlek Rinpoche, Tsoknyi Rinpoche, and others.
 She also did five years of intensive practice in Iyengar yoga and five years of Aikido with Kanai Sensei.

 Mirabai Bush is coauthor, with Ram Dass, of Compassion in Action: Setting Out on the Path of Service.
+She is also coauthor, with Daniel P. Barbezat, of Contemplative Practices in Higher Education: Powerful Methods to Transform Teaching and Learning.
 Her innovative business approaches, based on mindfulness practice, have been covered in Newsweek, Fortune, and the Boston Business Journal.